aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Answer (lzhao4-stat6250): The OUTPUT statement overrides automatic output.
 - Question (cyuan10-stat6250): What happens when you include the OUTPUT statement?
 - Answer (cyuan10-stat6250): When the OUTPUT statement is included, then it will print the output for each iteration otherwise, the default is one single output.
+- Question (aalamri−stat6250): What is the benefit of using the "OUTPUT" statement when using the DO loop?

 [Course Textbook Chapter 14, Problem 6]